lando-cal/tech-notes/AtomicParsley.md

 [AtomicParsley](http://atomicparsley.sourceforge.net/) is a lightweight command line program for reading, parsing and setting metadata into MPEG-4 files.
+This is a functional mp4 equivalent of what `i3dv2` is for mp3 files.

 # Examples